 It is possible to approach the underwater world in several ways in photography.
 The first is the ambient photography that shows wonderful colorful and infinite landscapes drowned in a deep blue.
 The second is to show the submarine inhabitants in close-ups: crustaceans, fish, nudibranchs ...
 The third is to show the large marine animals in the form of wide scenes.
-This is the solution we have chosen for this collection of art photographs.
+This is the solution I have chosen for this collection of art photographs.

 Large underwater animals include sea turtles, sharks, manatees, whales.
 They are often found very close to the surface because the food is more abundant.
 For example, sea turtles feast on corals, sponges or algae.
 Whale sharks, manta rays or whales feed on plankton.
 To photograph these large marine animals, one has merely to descend a few meters under water.
 The show is intense.